Measuring the star formation rate with gravitational waves from binary black holes

 The results for this fit are shown in Fig.~\ref{Fig.MeasuredGP}, where for each true synthetic population we show the median posterior on the piecewise-constant $\dd N / \dd V_c \dd t_d$, together with 68\% and 95\% (1- and 2-sigma) credible intervals.
 We see that the unmodeled GP method pinpoints the merger rates so precisely that all four distributions are clearly distinguishable; near $z \sim 2$ the uncertainty in the measured merger rate is $\sim 3\%$.
 At moderate redshifts, $z<4$, the uncertainties are smaller than the separation between different populations.
 At larger redshifts the measurement becomes more uncertain, and overlaps exist.
 This is due to a combination of two effects: from one side, fewer sources merge, and hence are detected, at those redshifts; from the other, the uncertainty in their measured redshift is higher.
 The advantage of this approach over a more rigid parameterization of the merger rate is that it can fit \emph{any} sufficiently smooth merger rate; a disadvantage is that we learn nothing individually about the time-delay distribution or the star formation rate, since it they are completely degenerate in this flexible model.

 Next, we want to verify how well we can measure the characteristic parameters of the SFR and time-delay distribution \emph{assuming} we know their functional forms.

-For this analysis, we take the MD SFR and the exponential time-delay distribution as models, treating the parameters $\alpha$, $\beta$, $C$, as well as the time-delay scale $\tau$ as unknowns.
-We then calculate the posterior for $\lambda_{MD}=\{\alpha,\beta,C,\tau\}$ with Eq.~\ref{Eq.PofLambda}.
-Note that our parameterized model is inconsistent with the flat-in-log data-generating model no matter what value of $\tau$ is used.
+For this analysis, we take the MD SFR and the exponential time-delay distribution as models, treating the parameters $\alpha$, $\beta$, $C$, $\psi_0$ as well as the time-delay scale $\tau$ as unknowns.
+We then calculate the posterior for $\lambda_{MD}=\{\alpha,\beta,C,\psi_0,\tau\}$ with Eq.~\eqref{Eq.PofLambda}.
+Note that the parameterized model with an exponential time delay cannot perfectly match the flat-in-log data-generating model, no matter what value of $\tau$ is used.